 - Department of Agriculture, Environment and Rural Affairs (DAERA) who collect samples in Northern Ireland

 - Fera Science Ltd who analyse the samples in Great Britain

 - Agri-Food and Biosciences Institute (AFBI) who analyse the samples in Northern Ireland

 When a sample is found to contain an unacceptable residue an investigation is carried out at the farm of origin to establish the cause.

 For minor breaches of legislation the farmer and or the vet will be given advice to help avoid this happening again.

 However, the Veterinary Medicines Directorate (VMD) may take further action in serious cases which may lead to prosecution.

-The results of the statutory and non-statutory surveillance are published annually.
+The results of the surveillance programme are published bi-monthly.

-The charges for Residues Surveillance are set out in UK legislation.
-The Charges for Residues Surveillance Regulations 2006, last amended 2011.
+The charges for residues surveillance are set out in UK legislation.
+The current charges are set out in Residues Surveillance (Amendment) Regulations 2011.

 It is the responsibility of food business operators who run poultry slaughterhouses to complete a self declaration using the poultry throughput form.